 If you would like a document showing that you have permanent right of residence which can be used, for example, when contacting other authorities, you can apply for a certificate of permanent right of residence.

-As an EU citizen you have right of residence if you can support yourself through working, studying, having your own company or having sufficient means.
+As an EU citizen you have right of residence if you work, study, have your own company or have sufficient means to support yourself.
 You may be granted permanent right of residence after five years if you have met the requirements for right of residence in various ways.
 For example by studying for a period, while working during other periods.
 If you work and become involuntarily unemployed you may under certain circumstances retain your right of residence while seeking new employment.
 This may also apply if you are on parental leave from your work.

 If you have right of residence as a family member of an EU citizen, you have permanent right of residence if your close relatives have it and you have lived together in Sweden for at least five years.

 You fill out the form Intyg om permanent uppehållsrätt, no. 174011 (only in Swedish), and send it in or submit it at one of the Swedish Migration Agency's Permit Units.

 There is no fee for applying for a certificate of permanent right of residence.